Manchester and Salford Police

-Manchester and Salford Police was a police force in England from 1 June 1968 to 31 March 1974.
+Manchester and Salford Police was a police force in England from 1 April 1968 to 31 March 1974.
 It was created as a merger of the Manchester City Police and Salford City Police and covered the adjacent county boroughs of Manchester and Salford.
-It was amalgamated with parts of the Lancashire Constabulary and Cheshire Constabulary under the Local Government Act 1972 to form Greater Manchester Police.
+It was amalgamated with parts of the Lancashire Constabulary, Cheshire Constabulary and West Yorkshire Police under the Local Government Act 1972 to form Greater Manchester Police.